 We sample a host of other restaurants, including the Ministry of Crab (Old Dutch Hospital Complex), voted best restaurant in Sri Lanka several years running by the Asia’s 50 Best Restaurants academy.
 The exorbitantly priced crabs and prawns, doused in pepper, chilli or garlic sauces, are indeed superb, but don’t expect a local experience.
 Diners are almost all foreigners, and the dining room could be anywhere in the world.

-Asked to nominate their favourites, Alesbrook and Hussain are quick to choose Happy Spice and Upali’s.
+Asked to nominate their favourite experiences on our Sri Lankan food quest, Alesbrook and Hussain are quick to choose Happy Spice and Upali’s.
 Al Bath Ha Muslim Hotel’s hoppers get the thumbs up, too.
 Disparate establishments, but what they have in common is honesty, accessibility and a lack of pretence.
 It’s the sort of food that inspires Alesbrook at Hotal Colombo: food that transports you to Sri Lanka, even if you are in Hong Kong.